dotcli/knowledge/en/music/guitar.md

 > [\#guitar](https://memex.changbai.li/#tag-guitar)

+## Buying your first guitar

+If you are just starting out, and want to get a cheaper guitar, then graduate to a nicer one later, set your budget around $200.

+For a beginner, you want the guitar to be easy to play - the fretboard width, string height, and weight, should all be comfortable for you.
+Go to a guitar store and try your hands on them - there's a ton of shitty guitars at this price point, and they will hinder your playing and learning.

 ## Warm-up routine

 The goal of this routine is to stretch muscles, familiarize with the string, and exercise rhythmic sense.